begriffs/algorithm-freezer/README.md

 1. Pick an algorithm that interests you such as binary search trees.
-1. Copy the submission template in `submissions/bst` and name it `submissions/bst/[your-github-name].js`.
+1. Copy the submission template in `submissions/bst` and name it `submissions/bst/[your-github-name].js`
 1. Fill in the empty functions.
 1. Run the tests with `node test/bst.js`

-The tests will notice the file you created in the `bst` folder put it through the cleansing fire.
+The tests will notice the file you created in the `bst` folder and put it through the cleansing fire.